DarsanaKS/DarsanaKS-1/docs/FAQs.md

             Two years I was completely on a break, however, third year I started to work partially as an editor.</p>
             </details>
             <details onclick="toggleAccordion(this)">
-            <summary>Wwhy do you want to move to Europe?</summary>
+            <summary>Why do you want to move to Europe?</summary>
-            <p>I came to Hungary in a family reunification visa.
+            <p>I came to Hungary through a family reunification visa.
 I started liking the people culture and the development seen in Europe.<br>
             I travelled to places and I felt that I should be part of this lifestyle.
 My daughter also likes to be here.<br>
             After that I explored the jobs market here and I was really excited to see that technical writer position is a valued position in European IT sector.
 As I always wanted to enhance and take my career to new levels, I thought to explore the opportunities.</p>
             </details>
             <details onclick="toggleAccordion(this)">
             <summary>Are you looking for a long-term or contract based jobs?</summary>
-            <p>I am looking for a long-term/permanant environment where I can contribute and grow my career.</p>
+            <p>I am looking for a long-term/permanant environment where I can contribute to the organization and grow along with it.</p>
             </details>
             <details onclick="toggleAccordion(this)">
             <summary>Do you need work visa in the country applied for?</summary>